green-party-dublin-central/nh-web/site/content/post/district-heating-systems-in-dublin-1.md

 title: District Heating Systems in Dublin 1
 date: 2022-06-15T16:13:31.694Z
-description: Neasa raising the exorbitant gas price increases as a result of a district heating system for residents of Dublin 1 apartment complex.
+description: Neasa raising the exorbitant gas price increases as a result of a district heating system for residents of a Dublin 1 apartment complex.
 ---
 **Transcript:**